bmkamath2000/DJango-Projects-FSW/README.md

 Assignment 2- FSD

-Develop a registration page for student enrolment as done in Module 2 but without page refresh using AJAX.
-In the same project create a separate app that performs CSV and PDF generation for any models created in the student enrollment activity.
+Develop a registration page for student enrolment as done in Module 2 but without page refresh using AJAX in a django app.
+In the same app performs CSV and PDF generation for any models created in the student enrollment activity.